aryansoni-git/game-etch-a-sketch/README.md

 2. Adjust the grid size using the range input.
 3. Select a color from the color picker or use the random color option.
 4. Start drawing on the grid by clicking (in normal mode) or hovering (in hover mode).
-5. Use the clear button to reset the grid and start over.
+5. Use the restart button to reset the grid and start over.

 ## Installation